End-to-End Face Parsing via Interlinked Convolutional Neural Networks: Experiments

 \paragraph{\textbf{The size after resizing}} The baseline input size for model K is $64 \times 64$, taking into account the smaller size of eyes and eyebrows features, the input size was changed to $128 \times 128$ in our model.
 This change had limited effect on the baseline method, but improved our approach significantly, see Fig. \ref{fig: resize}.

 \paragraph{\textbf{The size of cropped patches}}The size of the cropped patch should be odd rather than even.
 This is to ensure the integer grid coordinates during grid sampling so that the grid transformer $ \mathcal{T}_{\hat \theta}(G) $ is equal to the cropper of baseline method in the crop operation.
 As shown in Fig. \ref {fig: grid}, it can be seen that when an integer gird cannot be found, STN performs bilinear interpolation while the baseline cropper makes one-pixel offset, thus leads to an unequal result.
-We choose $ \bar H = \bar W = 81 $ and compare the cropped results of the baseline cropper with STN $\mathcal{T}_{\hat \theta}$ as shown in Fig. \ref {fig: two_crop}.
+For the HELEN dataset, we set $ \bar H = \bar W = 81 $, and for the CelebMaskA dataset, we set $ \bar H = \bar W = 127 $.
+The comparison results of the two cropping methods on the HELEN dataset are shown in Fig. \ref {fig: two_crop}.